dostoevskylabs/ashitajs/README.md

 [![p2p](https://img.shields.io/badge/using-p2p-green.svg)](README.md)
 ================================

 ashitajs intends to be a fully decentralized P2P network (though not there yet) designed to be deployed anywhere.
-It comes in two parts following a client and server model for each node.
-To be part of the network you need only access a node via the browser, to be a node you need only run your own node with the server portion of the model.
 It's still in its infancy and a lot of work still needs to be done.
 Currently a PoC so security may be non-existent.
-Run at your own risk. (although theres not a whole lot they can probably do as it doesn't have much of anything to it yet);
+Run at your own risk.

 ![PoC](https://i.imgur.com/vJkAZoN.png)